Image

 Biography

 The optimal strategies to improve diet and reduce cancer are not clear.
 While various individual-level behavior change approaches can be effective for some people, overall benefits and long-term adherence may be modest and overall benefits poorly sustained.
 In contrast, population strategies can be more powerful and achieve broader impact.
-Supported by NIH, Dr. Zhang is leading a multidisciplinary R01 project to evaluate the effectiveness, cost, and cost-effectiveness of population-based dietary interventions at the national level on cancer outcomes in the US.

 Dr. Zhang received her PhD with distinction in Epidemiology from Columbia University.
 She directs the course on epidemiology methods for graduate students at Friedman School and School of Medicine and is a recipient of the Eileen O'Neil Citation for Excellence in Teaching.
 She is also the inaugural recipient of the Miriam E. Nelson Tisch Faculty Fellow from Tufts University.